bhisaac/5eFP/5eFP-SRD.md

 **_Toggle_.** A game feature with the toggle keyword is considered deactivated or off until you spend your action to turn it on or activate it.
 While off, the game feature provides no benefits or effects as if it had no features.
 Once activated, follow the effects described within the feature, which persist until the feature is deactivated.
 You can deactivate a feature with toggle at the beginning of your turn (no action required).
 Features with the toggle keyword begin a game session toggled off.

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).
-A game feature with the turn keyword can only be used once during your turn and persists until the beginning of your next turn.
+A game feature with the turn keyword can only be used once.
+Any bonuses or penalties it provides remain in effect until the beginning of your next turn.
+You regain the ability to use a game feature with the turn keyword at the start of your turn.

 **_Upgrade_.** Once the PCs Recall, they may spend Coin unlocking character upgrades.
 Available upgrades include class and species, and are limited to only those upgrades equal to or less than LEVEL.
 Once all PCs stop spending Coin on character upgrades, downtime begins.